 The legs are formed by two planks joined at a right angle.
 Each one should have the side partially cut to a 50º angle using the mitre saw.
 To screw them to the structure, the following steps should be followed:

 - Use the pocket hole jig to help you drill holes in the planks, making two diagonal holes in each.

 - Screw one side to the bottom of the table frame.

 - Screw on the other side to form a right angle, as can be seen in the picture below:

 The table top is made up of 45cm long planks which you should screw horizontally onto the table structure.

 Step 5: Treat the wood and decorate the table

-In our example, we have combined a dark and bright colours to create an interesting visual contrast.
-We have also used masking tape to create a geometric design with triangles in white, turquoise, red, green and grey.
+In this example, we have combined dark and bright colours by using masking tape to create a geometric design with triangles in white, turquoise, red, green and grey.